nikkivill/PAANN/README.md

 ## Description:
 PAANN is a web application for browsing single nucleotide polymorphisms (SNPs) associated with Type-2 Diabetes (T2D) and related phenotypes.
-It provides positive selection statistics for each SNP for Bengali, from Bangladesh and Punjabi from Lahore, Pakistan populations.
+It also provides positive selection statistics for each SNP for Bengali, from Bangladesh and Punjabi from Lahore, Pakistan populations.

 ### Features:
 - Retrieve SNP information by rsID, genomic positions or mapped gene